 Cons

-It’s true, that last point.
-I can’t rack my brain as to anything bad to say about The Sims 4 Spa Day.
+I love The Sims 4 Spa Day.
 It really is a chilled-out Game Pack.
 You’ll feel as equally relaxed as your Sims after a trip to the spa.
 This Game Pack got even better after it received a big update adding new gameplay and stuff a few years after its original release, something that’s never been done for any pack before.

 Pros